When to visit the vet?

-Non-ulcerative keratitis, also known as inflammatory conditions of the cornea, is an inflammatory condition of the cornea of the eye in dogs that occurs without the formation of ulcers or open Wounds.
+Non-ulcerative keratitis, also known as corneal inflammation, is an inflammatory condition of the cornea in dogs that occurs without the formation of ulcers or open Wounds.

 The most important facts at a glance

 Non-ulcerative keratitis is an inflammatory eye disease in dogs in which the corneal layers are affected without damage to the epitheliumEpithelium is a type of tissue that lines the surfaces of the body, as well as internal cavities and ducts.
 Epithelial tissue serves as a protective barrier, is involved in secretion, and can have sensory functions..
-The inflammation can be triggered by immunological reactions, physical stimuli, or genetic factors.
-A common cause is “dry eye”, in which the tear glands do not produce enough fluid.
-Certain dog breeds such as the German Shepherd, Dachshund, and Cocker Spaniel are particularly susceptible.
-Symptoms include watery or mucous eye discharge, Redness of the eyes, corneal opacity, and light sensitivity.
+The inflammation can be triggered by immune responses, physical irritation, or genetic factors.
+A common cause is “dry eye,” in which the tear glands do not produce enough fluid.
+Certain dog breeds such as the German Shepherd, Dachshund, and Cocker Spaniel are particularly predisposed.
+Symptoms include watery or mucous eye discharge, red eyes, corneal cloudiness, and sensitivity to light.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made by a thorough eye examination, including Schirmer tear tests and fluorescein stainingFluorescein staining is a diagnostic technique that uses fluorescein, a fluorescent dye, to make tissues, cells, or microbiological samples visible under a microscope, especially in ophthalmology to detect damage to the cornea..
-The disease is treated with anti-inflammatory eye drops, tear replacement therapies, and, in severe cases, systemic medications.
+It is the first step in the management and treatment of patients. is made through a thorough eye examination, including Schirmer tear tests and fluorescein stainingFluorescein staining is a diagnostic technique that uses fluorescein, a fluorescent dye, to make tissues, cells, or microbiological samples visible under a microscope, especially in ophthalmology to detect damage to the cornea..
+The condition is treated with anti-inflammatory eye drops, tear replacement therapies, and, in severe cases, systemic medications.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. is often good with timely treatment, but chronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. cases can lead to permanent Visual disturbances.
-Preventive measures include regular eye examinations, good eye hygiene, and avoidance of irritants.
+Preventive measures include regular eye examinations, good eye hygiene, and avoiding irritants.
 Researchers are investigating genetic and immunological factors as well as new therapeutic approaches to better understand and treat the disease.
-The role of environmental factors such as UV radiation is also being investigated to develop better preventionPrevention includes measures taken to prevent diseases or injuries.
+The role of environmental factors such as UV radiation is also being studied to develop better preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. strategies.

 Causes